serhiyb/dietas-guide/index.md

 The Kit contains:
 - Detailed instructions on how to do the Dieta on your own.
 - Preparatory plants that will cleanse and prepare your body and spirit for the Dieta.
-- The actual Master Plant conviniently dosed and pre-packed for you in the tea bags.
+- The Master Plant of your choosing conveniently dosed and pre-packed for you in the tea bags.

 ### Master Plants